 As a nation, we are spending an average of $17,000 a year on transport.
 While this number shocked many, when I did the sums for myself a few years ago when I owned a car, it was around $20,000!
 Now, we walk everywhere or occasionally use public transport or Uber.
-I have spent an average of $90 a month on transport (Uber), a large portion of that is work trips, not personal travel.
+In Melbourne, I spent an average of $90 a month on transport (Uber), a large portion of that is work trips, not personal travel.

-Free public transport: some cities have free public transport in certain areas or at certain times.
+Some cities have free public transport in certain areas or at certain times.
 Check what is available for you.

-Carpool/barter: carpool or work out a bartering system to get rides with others.
+Carpool or work out a bartering system to get rides with others.
 You could cook, clean, do yard work or come to some agreement to cover the cost.

 Childcare can cost as much as one income in some areas, greatly reducing the motivation and capacity for many mothers to return to work after children.
 To get free childcare arrange childcare swaps.
 I know various groups of mothers who each take a turn looking after the kids one day a week.
 This means everyone can work and the children are taken care of for no cost.

 While education isn’t completely free, there are options.
 You can choose to homeschool (there are around 30,000 children homeschooled in Australia), connect with the free community online, use your local library, the internet and do this yourself.

 You might also like How To Afford School Expenses.